kristelMaksimova/NBAapp/README.md

 ### Teams
 Presents teams of legue list.
 By tapping to cell there is transition to current team detailed view with additional info, like profile and lineup.
-There is ability to mark team as favourite by tapping the start at detailed view, and you will see it at the list view.
+In detailed view we can mark team as favorite and this will be marked at the list view.

 ### Games
 Presents results of games list.
 By tapping to cell there is transition to current game detailed view with additional info, like game summary and player of the game.
+In detailed view we can mark one or two teams from pair as favorite and this will be marked at the list view in all games were team is.

-### News controller
+### News
 Presents latest legue news list.
 By tapping to cell there is transition to current news detailed view with additional info, like large photo and full text of news.
+When we go to detailed view with full news, and going back to list this news marks as read.

-### Developers controller
+### Developers
 Presents team of project with roles and responsibility of every member.
 By tapping to cell there is member detailed view with additional info.